 Just one minute will do wonders for you.

-The Wisdom Post shares that taking a moment of silence can help you:
+The Wisdom Post shares that taking even 60 seconds of silence can help you:

 - Become Calmer

 - Understand Yourself Better